GirijaJoshi/BreastCancerClassification/README.md

 * Image Size: Used original image size 50 x 50 pixels.
 The data was clean and with consistent format.

 * Image Type: Mammograms png are used to train the model in the 50 x 50 format.
-Same image format is needed to make predictions
+Same image format is needed to make predictions.

 * Number of images: 136,756 images; there was an initial imbalance between cancerous and noncancerous images.
 We maximize the number of images by undersampling the non cancerous group to match number of images of the cancerous group.